-EN 55103 Class A Warning
+EN55022 Class A Warning

-For products that comply with Class A. In a domestic environment this product may cause radio interference in which case the user may be required to take adequate measures.
+In a domestic environment, products that comply with Class A may cause radio interference in which case the user may be required to take adequate measures.

 Canadian Certified Power Cords

 Canadian approval includes the products and power cords appropriate for use in the North America power network.
 All other power cords supplied are approved for the country of use.